-Through playing simple activities with your Frenchie, like pull/tug and retrieving games, you can expend most of that surplus energy.
-A nice stroll, 30-60 mins in the morning and then a short stroll in the afternoon is perfect.
+You can expend most of that surplus energy by playing simple activities with your Frenchie, like pulling/tugging and retrieving games.
+A nice stroll, 30-60 mins in the morning, and then a short stroll in the afternoon is perfect.

 Little French Dog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

-Mental stimulation is a great way to wear out your French Bulldog that doesn’t involve an extensive workout in the backyard or park.
-It is extremely easy to overwork your Frenchies mind before they are begging for a break.
+Mental stimulation is a great way to wear out your French Bulldog without an extensive workout in the backyard or park.
+It is extremely easy to overwork your Frenchies’ minds before they are begging for a break.

-Anything as easy as motivating your Frenchie to think creatively and discover different things, or training them a cool new trick like rolling over would allow your Frenchie to concentrate and to were off that pent-up energy and frustration.
+Anything as easy as motivating your Frenchie to think creatively and discover different things or training them a cool new trick like rolling over would allow you to concentrate and were off that pent-up energy and frustration.

 Activities that integrate nose tasks, such as “discover it,” also encourage you Frenchie to try new and challenging ways to use their senses, thus stimulating the mind.
 Try dog puzzle toys that usually have a teat in them.
 It will keep them occupied as they try to think about how they will get that lovely treat.